huangzhikun1995/IPM-Net/README.md

 ### Testing
 To test the model, you will need to have a CUDA capable GPU, PyTorch, cuda/cuDNN  drivers, tensorboardX and pyyaml installed.
 #### Download the trained model
 We provide our trained model.
-You can download it from [Google Drive] (or [Baidu Disk] password: rqvf).
+You can download it from [Google Drive](https://drive.google.com/drive/folders/1dTmg0SWGkqu2NnzWgcI4BlxIy476HuL1?usp=sharing) (or [Baidu Disk](https://pan.baidu.com/s/1_S1F9D7YdamlMvFg7wTRDg) password: yuxv).
 You can download and move it to the `outputs` folder.
 #### Testing the model
 You may test our trained model use `test.py` and the few images in the `dataset` folder.
 Or you can collect some makeup images and non-makeup images from the Internet to test our model.